nus-cs2103-AY2223S1/ip/docs/README.md

 To begin the application, you can either:

-1. Double-click on the JAR file, or
+1. Double-click on the JAR file (might not work for MacOS), or
 2. Navigate to the directory where the JAR file is stored and run `java -jar Ditto.java`

 ## Features